nocksock/do.nvim/README.md

 ## Lualine

 To make this plugin actually show something, you'll have to mount its view somewhere.
-I currently like to have it in the winbar, using lualine.
+I currently like to have it in the winbar, eg: using lualine.
 But it should work anywhere really.

 ```lua